Windows 10 Fall Creators Update

 - New features in core apps, such as a currency converter in the Windows Calculator.

-- Improved integration with your iOS or Android devices, which now have their own section in your Settings.
+- Improved integration with your iOS or Android devices, which now have a dedicated section in your Settings.

 - Enhancements to the Game bar.